jaffamonkey/hugo-theme-sam/content/accessibility.md

 - Navigate the app with keyboard-only

 ## Level AA
 More accessible – With the minimum level of support, some barriers will still exist which impact certain groups of users.
 The criteria at this level establish a level of accessibility which should work with most assistive technology on desktop and mobile devices.
-Addressing Level AA criteria may impact the look of a page or affect site logic to a greater extent.

 While some apps will sail through Level AA, some may struggle - for example, an app that depends on sight to annotate an image.
 A first important step is to realise Acessibility is an evolving improvements exercise.
 Just because your app passes in Sprint 5, it doesn't mean it will pass in Sprint 7.
-So treat an audit as a review, with errors and suggestions provides - most fails are simple fixes and in many cases duplicated.
+So treat an audit as a review, with errors and suggestions provides.
 Document this (honestly) in an accessibility statement, that you can keep updated, as your app progresses and improves.

 ### Standard Level AA Checks
 Level AA will be more demanding check of the app, but striving for this will improve not only Accessibility of the app, but the quality.